Nordix/Meridio/docs/dataplane/stateless-lb-frontend-target.md

     inet6 fe80::fe:18ff:fe32:8d87/64 scope link
        valid_lft forever preferred_lft forever
 ```
+note: if ip command is not available, it is also possible to use these commands:
+* List the interfaces: `cat /proc/net/dev`
+* Get the MAC address of an interface: `cat /sys/class/net/conduit-a--f75b/address`

 List the interfaces in the proxy:
 * conduit-a--1b2a: peer of VPP `tap4` interface